1MuhammadAhmed-1/Python-Programming/Beginner-Projects/README.md

 ## 📌 Note

-All scripts are written in plain Python (no third-party libraries), and kept intentionally beginner-friendly.
+All scripts are written in Python, and kept intentionally beginner-friendly.